Italy's president summons Conte for talks on forming govt

 Italy's president summoned Giuseppe Conte for consultations Wednesday to see if the law professor tapped by the euroskeptic 5-Star Movement and League as their candidate for premier has what it takes to try to form a government.

-After more than two months of political deadlock and amid market concerns that Europe's third-largest economy is taking a populist plunge, the office of President Sergio Mattarella announced Conte had been summoned for a meeting Wednesday afternoon.
+After more than two months of political deadlock and market concerns that Europe's third-largest economy is taking a populist plunge, President Sergio Mattarella's office announced Conte had been called to a meeting in the afternoon.

+Analysts expect Mattarella will go ahead and give Conte a mandate to try to form a government, which would then be subject to confidence votes in both houses of parliament.

-The two populist blocs had proposed Conte as their compromise candidate for premier after inconclusive March 4 national elections led to a hung parliament, with the anti-establishment 5-Stars and anti-immigrant League emerging as the biggest winners.
+The anti-establishment 5-Stars and anti-immigrant League had proposed Conte as their compromise candidate for premier after inconclusive March 4 national elections led to a hung parliament.

-Questions had swirled about Conte's qualifications, given he has never held public office and new information suggests he padded his resume with academic credentials at international universities where he never taught or enrolled.
+Immediately questions swirled about Conte's qualifications, given he has no political experience and new information suggests he padded his resume with academic credentials at international universities where he never taught or enrolled.

-For example, his 12-page resume says he "perfected and updated his studies" at New York University during the summers of 2008-2014.
-NYU said he had "no official status" at the school but was given permission to use the NYU Law Library for research in those years.
+Already, markets have been skittish in response to the 5-Star-League program, which includes a budget-busting basic income for needy Italians and a two-tier flat tax that is expected to add to Italy's debt load, already Europe's heaviest after Greece.

+On Wednesday, European Commission Vice President Valdis Dombrovskis warned Italy to rein its government debt, which is currently over 130 percent of gross domestic product.
+The 19 members of the euro currency should keep public debt under 60 percent of GDP and the budget deficit below 3 percent of GDP.

+Even if Conte receives the mandate and forms a government that can win confidence votes, analysts predict a government of uneasy bedfellows won't last the full five-year term of the legislature, and that elections in 2019 remain a possibility.

+Outstanding questions for the near-term include Conte's list of proposed Cabinet ministers, amid concerns in Brussels that the League-favored candidate for economy minister, Paolo Savona, has expressed anti-euro tendencies in the past.

-Political observers in Italy say a bigger issue for Conte is persuading Mattarella he would have the independence to lead a coalition government composed of the 5-Stars and the League, and not just be an executor of the populists' wishes.
+Political observers in Italy say a bigger, more immediate issue for Conte is persuading Mattarella he would have the independence to lead a coalition government composed of the 5-Stars and the League, and not just be an executor of the populists' wishes.

 The 5-Stars have suffered from the perception that their public officials are mere puppets of the movement's brain trust, most visibly in Rome's city hall.
 Six months after Virginia Raggi was elected mayor in 2016, 5-Star founder and comic Beppe Grillo stepped in to personally shake up her administration after it became mired in scandal, criminal investigations and resignations.